aknavj/aknavj.github.io/_posts/2026-02-03-Reversing-Dead-Legend.md

 **Scripting is compiled C++.** `cGameScript` is a standalone gameplay system that defines behavior and events for maps and entities, with 20 domain-specific binding modules.
 It works — but it's compiled code.
 No Lua, no bytecode, no hot-reloading.
 Every gameplay tweak means a recompile.
 When your publisher is constantly requesting changes, that iteration cost compounds.

-**No integration with Blizzard's pipeline.** The engine uses proprietary Nihilistic formats (`.nod`, `.nad`, `.nsd`, `.ntb`...) instead of Blizzard's `.mpq`-based toolchain.
-Every asset flowed through Nihilistic's own pipeline, completely disconnected from Blizzard's workflows.
+There's also zero integration with Blizzard's pipeline.
+The engine uses proprietary Nihilistic formats (`.nod`, `.nad`, `.nsd`, `.ntb`...) instead of Blizzard's `.mpq`-based toolchain.
+Every asset flowed through Nihilistic's own tools, completely disconnected from Blizzard's workflows.

 ---